The Standard (Buenos Aires): History

-By 1900, descendants of the Mulhall Brothers succeeded them as directors.
-In 1939, entrepreneur Alfredo Dougall (owner of Radio Excelsior), bought The Standard, which added a Spanish translation to its title since 1943.
-In December 1955, it became a weekly newspaper, until its definitive closure in 1959.

-One of the Edward Mulhall's sons, Eduardo, was founder of another notable newspaper, La Argentina.
+After the death of Edward Mulhall in 1899 it was managed by his son, another Edward who founded another notable newspaper, La Argentina.

+The Max von Buch Library had archived editions of the newspaper, bound in 306 volumes, donated in 1999 by the children of Dougall.
 A significant source on the history of Argentina, some numbers have been scanned and placed online (but without electronic searchability) by the University of San Andrés Argentina.